2012 United States House of Representatives elections in Minnesota: Endorsements

+Predictions

 Results

-Paulsen received 58% of the vote, defeating Barnes who received 42%.
+Paulsen received 58% of the vote, defeating Barnes, who received 42%.

 District 4

-Democrat Betty McCollum, who has represented Minnesota's 4th congressional district since 2001, sought re-election.
+Democrat Betty McCollum, who had represented Minnesota's 4th congressional district since 2001, sought re-election.
 In redistricting, the 4th district was made slightly more favorable to Republicans, but continues to strongly favor Democrats.

-The home of Republican U.S. Representative Michele Bachmann, who has represented Minnesota's 6th congressional district since 2007, was drawn into the 4th district in redistricting; however Bachmann sought re-election in the 6th district.
+The home of Republican U.S. Representative Michele Bachmann, who had represented Minnesota's 6th congressional district since 2007, was drawn into the 4th district in redistricting; however, Bachmann sought re-election in the 6th district.

 McCollum retained her seat, defeating Hernandez.